Life As an Environmental Scientist or Specialist

 - Develop the technical portions of legal documents, administrative orders, or consent decrees.

 - Develop programs designed to obtain the most productive, non-damaging use of land.

-These are the skills Environmental Scientists and Specialists say are the most useful in their careers:
+Below is a list of the skills most Environmental Scientists and Specialists say are important on the job.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Speaking: Talking to others to convey information effectively.